rulila52/adaptive-scrollbar/README.md

 There is only one thing - if you choose ScrollbarPosition.top or ScrollbarPosition.bottom, your scrollbar will actually be rotated 90 degrees, and the top will be on the right.
-Do not forget about this if you specify the paddings for bottom and slider.
+Do not forget about this if you specify the spacings for slider and under the slider part.
 I'll think about how to simplify this.

 ```dart
 AdaptiveScrollbar(